About the B.A. in Political Science

 Legal and Paralegal

-Students interested in law often choose to major in Political Science—including the 3+3 accelerated program with Drexel University’s Earle Mack School of Law.
+Students interested in law often choose to major in Political Science—including the 3+3 accelerated program with Drexel University’s Thomas R. Kline School of Law.
 Courses recommended for pre-law students are listed in the Pre-Law and Political Theory concentration and under the Pre-law Minor.
 Study abroad also is highly recommended for pre-law students.

 The Department of Historical and Political Studies offers two internship programs designed to be taken during the summer (off campus) or during either the Fall or Spring semester, in addition to other coursework.
 (Refer to PS 324 Pre-Law Intern Program and PS 380 Political Internship).
 International internships are available through Arcadia’s College of Global Studies.